jethrokuan/blog/content/posts/how_to_take_smart_notes_org.md

 All of the above had been enabled by simply exploiting bidirectional linking to its fullest extent.
 What I demonstrated only scratches the surface.
-There are many amazing Org packages that make note-taking in Org-mode powerful (see [Ecosystem - Org-Roam](https://org-roam.readthedocs.io/en/develop/ecosystem/)), for example the excellent support for LaTeX, citation, table, to-do, and literate programming.
+There are many amazing Org packages that make note-taking in Org-mode powerful (see [Ecosystem - Org-Roam](https://org-roam.readthedocs.io/en/develop/ecosystem/)), for example the excellent support for LaTeX, bibtex, tables, to-do, and even literate programming.

 I hope I made it clear that the note-taking technique came first, and Org-roam was built to enable that.
-I outlined the principles behind my note-taking workflow, and why Org-roam is the way it is.
 I really encourage you to think about why you're taking notes, and what how you'd like your notes to serve you.
 I only recently did this introspection, and have found it life-changing.